sermomon/D2SC/README.md

 ## Overview

-D2SC is a light R package to calculate the Distance to the Second Class proposed by [Mitchell et al. 2008](https://doi.org/10.1016/j.rse.2007.12.006).
+D2SC is a light R package to calculate the Distance to the Second Cluster proposed by [Mitchell et al. 2008](https://doi.org/10.1016/j.rse.2007.12.006).
 The Distance to the Second Class can be used as indicator of classification confidence in Land Use / Land Cover classification problems.
-The D2SC package makes it easy to calculate the distance between two classes from `raster` objects (RasterStack or RasterBrick) which contain the probability of belonging to each class.
+The D2SC package makes it easy to calculate the distance between two classes from `raster` objects (RasterStack or RasterBrick) which contain the probability of belonging to each class (or cluster).

 D2SC is computed as the complement of the ratio between most voted and second voted class [Hermosilla et al. 2022](https://doi.org/10.1016/j.rse.2022.113276):